Improving Signed Propagation for Graph Neural Networks in Multi-Class Environments: Theoretical Analysis

-For all theorems, if the coefficient of $\mathbb{E}(h^{(0)}_i|y_i)$ is smaller than 1, the node feature moves towards the decision boundary and message passing loses its discrimination power \cite{yan2021two}.
-Based on this observation, we can compare the discrimination powers of signed and zero-weight GCNs. \begin{manualcoroll}{4.4} [Binary class, discrimination power] Omitting the overlapping part of Theorems \ref{signed_mp} and \ref{prune_mp}, their difference, Z, can be induced by the error ratio (e) and homophily ($b_i$):
+For all message-passing schemes, if the coefficient of the right equations is smaller than 1, node feature vectors move towards the decision boundary and message-passing loses its discrimination power \cite{yan2021two}.
+Based on this, we compare the separability of signed GCN and zero-weight GCN below. \begin{manualcoroll}{4.1} [Comparison of discrimination powers of signed GCN and zero-weight GCN] Omitting the overlapping part of Eq. \ref{signed_mp} and Eq. \ref{prune_mp_eq}, their difference $ Z = \mathbb{E}_s(\cdot) - \mathbb{E}_z(\cdot)$ can be derived using the error ratio and the local homophily ratio as,